zpeng2022/edu-cpo-lab-zpeng/README.md

 # slay_the_dragon - lab #1 - variant 7

-This is an example project which demonstrates project structure and necessary CI checks.
-It is not the best structure for real-world projects, but good enough for educational purposes.
+This is an example project which demonstrates dic structure and necessary

 ## Project structure

 - `DicHashMap.py` -- implementation of `DicHashMap` class with required features
 - `SelfHashMap.py` -- implementation of `SelfHashMap` class with basic hash map features
-- `foo_test.py` -- unit and PBT tests for `Foo`.
+- `TestDicHashMap.py` -- unit and PBT tests for `DicHashMap`.

 ## Features

-- PBT: `test_add_commutative`
+- PBT: `test_add`

 ## Contribution